 Hunters, anglers, and wildlife watchers should be respectful and responsible when accessing these lands.

 Wolf hunting and trapping changes in effect

-Please refer to the public land wolf hunting and trapping seasons in the MODIFIED 2021 big game seasons and rules brochure for the seasons and rules information for the properties in this access agreement.
+Please refer to the public land wolf hunting and trapping seasons in the big game seasons and rules brochure for the regulation information for the properties in this access agreement.

 Browse access agreement areas for hunting or fishing.